Skip Navigation or Skip to Content

 An agentic workflow is a system where one or more AI agents autonomously execute a sequence of business tasks — perceiving context, reasoning through decisions, taking actions, and iterating on results — with minimal or no human intervention during execution.
 Unlike traditional automation that follows pre-coded rules or AI copilots that merely suggest next steps, agentic workflows own the outcome end-to-end.

-Consider the difference in how a lead qualification process operates across three paradigms.
+Consider the difference in how a lead qualification lead generation pipeline process operates across three paradigms.
 In traditional automation, a form submission triggers a fixed email sequence regardless of context.
 An AI copilot analyzes the submission and recommends a score to a human reviewer.
 An agentic workflow autonomously enriches the lead from multiple data sources, scores it against your ICP criteria, routes it to the correct pipeline stage, drafts a personalized outreach sequence calibrated to the prospect's industry and behavior signals, and only escalates to a human when the deal value exceeds a defined threshold.

 $227 billion by 2034 — that's the projected size of the agentic AI workflows market, growing at 45.8% CAGR from $5.2 billion in 2024. — Market.us Agentic AI Report